Uralic Information Centre: talk series

 March 27Nikita Muravyev (University of Hamburg): Subjective and objective conjugation in Northern Khanty: a lexically conditioned choice?

-April 24Márta Csepregi (HUN-REN Hungarian Research Centre for Linguistic; ELTE University) – Nikolett F. Gulyás (ELTE University)
+April 24Márta Csepregi (HUN-REN Hungarian Research Centre for Linguistic; ELTE University) – Nikolett F. Gulyás (ELTE University): Causatives in Surgut Khanty and beyond [handout]

-May 29Ekaterina Georgieva (HUN-REN Hungarian Research Centre for Linguistics
+May 29Ekaterina Georgieva (HUN-REN Hungarian Research Centre for Linguistics): On sluicing in Meadow Mari and Udmurt

-September 25Mária Sipos (HUN-REN Hungarian Research Centre for Linguistics) – Eszter Ruttkay-Miklián (HUN-REN Hungarian Research Centre for the Humanities
+October 2Mária Sipos (HUN-REN Hungarian Research Centre for Linguistics) – Eszter Ruttkay-Miklián (HUN-REN Hungarian Research Centre for the Humanities): The legacy of Éva Schmidt.
+What does it contain and what can we learn from it?